-The Merger Consideration (page 77)
+The Merger Consideration (page 76)

 If the merger is completed, each share of Cameron common stock issued and outstanding immediately prior to the effective time will be converted into the right to receive 0.716 shares of Schlumberger common stock and \$14.44 in cash, without interest.
 The number of shares of Schlumberger common stock delivered in respect of each share of Cameron common stock in the merger is referred to as the exchange ratio, and the amount of cash delivered in respect of each share of Cameron common stock in the merger is referred to as the per share cash amount.
 Schlumberger US will not deliver any fractional shares of Schlumberger common stock in the merger.
 Instead, the total number of shares of Schlumberger common stock that each Cameron stockholder will receive in the merger will be rounded down to the nearest whole number, and each Cameron stockholder will receive cash, without interest, for any fractional shares of Schlumberger common stock that he or she would otherwise receive in the merger.
-The amount of cash for fractional shares will be calculated by multiplying the fraction of a share of Schlumberger common stock that the Cameron stockholder would otherwise be entitled to receive in the merger by the closing sale price of a share of Schlumberger common stock on the business day immediately preceding the completion of the merger.
+The amount of cash for fractional shares will be calculated by multiplying the fraction of a share of Schlumberger common stock on the business day immediately preceding the completion of the merger.
 The Schlumberger common stock issuable based on the exchange ratio, the cash payable based on the per share cash amount and any cash payable in lieu of fractional shares are collectively referred to as the merger consideration.